Factbox: Violence in eastern Congo

-(Reuters) - Authorities in eastern Democratic Republic of Congo have accused neighboring Rwanda of “invading” a volatile border area, portraying an advancing rebel insurgency as a Rwandan military operation.

-Rebels in the eastern North Kivu province have made significant advances in the past few days after months of clashes that have killed several hundred fighters and forced more than 200,000 civilians from their homes.
+(Reuters) - After years of relative peace, Democratic Republic of Congo’s North Kivu province has been gripped by two months of clashes that have killed several hundred fighters and forced more than 100,000 civilians from their homes.

-The fighting and reports of support for the rebels by military officials in neighboring Rwanda have stoked fears of a slide back into broader central African conflict in a region that has long been a tinderbox of ethnic violence.
+The fighting and reports of support for the rebels by military officials in neighboring Rwanda have stoked fears of a slide back into broader conflict in an eastern region that has long been a tinderbox of ethnic violence.

 Here is a look at the players and dynamics in Congo’s east: